Welcome

 1. Connect Stripe

-From your dashboard, go to Payments and click Connect Stripe.
-You'll be walked through a short Stripe onboarding — takes about 5 minutes.
+In the dashboard, go to Payments → Connect Stripe.
+Click the button and follow Stripe's short onboarding — takes about 5 minutes.

-Once onboarding is complete, your cart widget will accept card payments.
-Payouts are deposited to your bank on a rolling 2-day schedule.
+Once connected, your cart will process real card payments.
+Payouts are deposited on a rolling 2-day schedule.

 Allowed domains

-For security, your cart widget only works on domains you explicitly allow.
+Your cart widget will only load on domains you explicitly allow.
 This prevents anyone else from embedding your store on their website.

 How to add your domain

 2. 2.
-Under Trusted Origins, enter your website URL
+Under Trusted Origins, enter your full website URL

 3. 3.
 Save — the cart will work on that domain immediately